0417 522 351 admin@logiclink.com.au

 Original Name: Turrakana, the homeland of the Pydairrerme (Tasman Peninsula’s Aboriginal people)

-Wheelchair access: Disabled toilets.
-There is some access to the beach down a hard-packed dirt track to the left beach.
+Wheelchair access: Disabled toilets and some access to the beach down a hard-packed dirt track to the left beach.

 .